linagora/tmail-flutter/docs/user-guide/search.md

 ![Quick search](images/quick-search.png)

-Additionnal filters are also added for convenience.
+Additional filters are also added for convenience.
 Those include:

  - (1) `Has attachment`: If checked, then only emails with attachments will be returned.
  - (2) `Last 7 days`: If checked, then only returns emails sent within the last 7 days.